 I can just about remember getting into OO programming—and it wasn’t immediately intuitive.

-There are three main concepts, or “pillars”, in OO programming
+There are three main concepts, or “pillars”, in OO programming:

 All three appear to be structurally unsound, but I’m going to focus on inheritance.

 Inheritance is one of the most touted benefits of OO programming.
 It’s also the shakiest of the three pillars.

 When presented, it feels quite intuitive.
 It’s effectively designing applications as a categorical hierarchy.
 Shopping catalogs are an example.
 There’s a books section.
-That contains a computer books section.
+That books section contains a computer books section.
 In turn, the computer books section contains programming books…and so on.

 However, categorical hierarchies suck as a design approach.
 Really.
 I never use such a hierarchy in shopping catalogs.
 If I’m interested in in the Angular web development framework, where would I find it?
 Under programming languages?
 Frameworks?
 Web development?